curl/everything-curl/libcurl/easyhandle.md

 ## Reset

 By calling `curl_easy_reset()`, all options for the given easy handle will be reset and restored to their default values.
-The exact same values the options had when the handle was initially created.
+The same values the options had when the handle was initially created.
 The caches remain intact.

 ## Duplicate